 If your loved one is affected by COVID-19 or is not able to stay home during the coronavirus pandemic, they may be able to get Medicare coverage for a skilled nursing facility without a qualifying hospital stay.

-Some rehabilitation services can be carried out in the home through home health agencies.
+Some senior rehabilitation services can be carried out in the home through home health agencies.
 Home health services are paid for by Medicare or insurance.

 Home health services are provided by licensed medical professionals who come to the home to do a specific task that has been ordered by a physician.
 These tasks may include monitoring health, administering injections, providing wound care, or developing a strength training and physical therapy exercise program.